jhlagado/monty/README.md

 z .s
 ```

 In this example, the variable x is assigned the value 10 and the variable y is assigned the value 20.
-The ifte operator then checks to see if x is greater than y.
+The "if...else" operator then checks to see if x is greater than y.
 If it is, then the string "x is greater than y" is returned.
 Otherwise, the string "y is greater than x" is returned.
-The value of the ifte operator is then assigned to the variable z.
+The value of the "if...else" operator is then assigned to the variable z.
 Finally, the value of z is printed to the console.

-Here is another example of the ifte operator in Monty.
+Here is another example of the "if...else" operator in Monty.
 This time, instead of creating a string just to print it, the following
 code conditionally prints text straight to the console.

 ```